caseyamcl/easyasset/README.md

     $app->register(new AssetServiceProvider(), array(
         'assets.paths'        => ['/path/to/assets'],
-        'assets.force_compile => false, // you may want to use TRUE for development 'assets.compilers     => [
+        'assets.write_path'   => '/path/to/assets' // you can omit this if you want to use the first value from 'assets.path' 'assets.force_compile => false, // you may want to use TRUE for development 'assets.compilers     => [
             'style.css',   new CompiledAsset\LessCompiledAsset('/path/to/less'),